opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/index.md

 # Analyze API

-The analyze APIs allows you to perform text analysis, which is the process of converting unstructured text into individual tokens (usually words) that are optimized for search.
+The analyze API allows you to perform text analysis, which is the process of converting unstructured text into individual tokens (usually words) that are optimized for search.